craftcms/cms/docs/plugins/controllers.md

 ### `$this->renderTemplate($template, $variables)`

-This is a shortcut for [TemplatesService::render()](https://docs.craftcms.com/api/v2/services/TemplatesService.html#render-detail), but rather than returning the rendered template, it will output it to the browser and end the request.
-It will also include any CSS and JS that is queued up via [includeCssFile()](https://docs.craftcms.com/api/v2/services/TemplatesService.html#includeCssFile-detail), [includeJsFile()](https://docs.craftcms.com/api/v2/services/TemplatesService.html#includeJsFile-detail), et al., and it will set the appropriate MIME type header based on the template file’s extension.
+This is a shortcut for <api:Craft\TemplatesService::render()>, but rather than returning the rendered template, it will output it to the browser and end the request.
+It will also include any CSS and JS that is queued up via <api:Craft\includeCssFile()>, <api:Craft\includeJsFile()>, et al., and it will set the appropriate MIME type header based on the template file’s extension.

 ### `$this->requireLogin()`